 Prepare and promote thematic subjects relevant for Landscape Architecture in future especially climate change and demographic change.

-Act as champion in the promotion of EU and Council of Europe landscape policies, directives and agreements.
+Act as champion in the promotion of EU, Council of Europe and other relevant landscape policies, directives and agreements.

 Work with IFLA world level and ECLAS to promote a comprehensive world-wide listing of landscape architecture education.

 Offer guidance to associations wishing to set up accreditation systems if not already in place and offer advise for the development of new schools with the support from the recognition panel if requested.